KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - ##### Data Activator(Microsoft Fabric)

 ## Environment setup
 ##### There are mainly two ways to extract data from a website or webpage.
 One, using the API of the website .
 Two, through web scraping by accessing the HTML of the webpage to extract data.
-In this project we shall be using APIs to extract data from two different sources.
+In this project we will be using APIs to extract data from two different sources.
 Configuring Your Data Sources

 ### 1.Create a free CoinMarketCap API